adult-dev/Reddit-Tags/README.md

 # Things to Maybe Add
 - [ ] Autosuggest tags that are in the DB.
+  - [ ] Make it like adding tags instead of adding "+" at each tag.
 - [ ] Project looks poopie make it look less poopie.

 # Support Me